Fate of many-body localization in an Abelian lattice gauge theory: Probing nature of mid-spectrum eigenstates via

-In Fig.~\ref{fig:pD12times2}, we show the behavior of $p(\mathcal{D})$ for a $12 \times 2$ ladder as a function of disorder strength $\alpha$.
+In Fig.~\ref{fig:pD12times2} (top panel), we show the behavior of $p(\mathcal{D})$ for a $12 \times 2$ ladder as a function of disorder strength $\alpha$.
 While the distribution has a maximum in the neighborhood of $\mathcal{D}=0$ both for $\alpha=12$ and $\alpha=20$, the tail of the distribution is far more extended at $\alpha=20$ as compared to $\alpha=12$ due to mid-spectrum eigenstates with larger thermally inactive regions becoming more probable at larger $\alpha$.
 The distribution becomes extremely broad for $\alpha=30$ indicating an instability towards MBL at this system size before developing a pronounced maximum in the neighborhood of $\mathcal{D}=1/4$ for $\alpha \geq 40$.
 The weight in the tail of the distribution decreases slowly as one increases the disorder from $\alpha =40$ to $\alpha=100$.
 However, even at a large disorder of $\alpha=100$, there is significant weight in the tail of $p(\mathcal{D})$, consistent with the presence of thermally active regions at various length scales as seen for the mid-spectrum eigenstates in Fig.~\ref{fig:opotspAlph100_12x2} for one particular disorder realization (as well as for the case of $6 \times 4$ ladder, see Fig.~\ref{fig:opotspAlph100_6x4}).
+In Fig.~\ref{fig:pD12times2} (bottom panel), we show the average Shannon entropy $\langle S_1 \rangle$ for the mid-spectrum eigenstates in each of the bins that were used to construct $p(\mathcal{D})$ for a given $\alpha$ in Fig.~\ref{fig:pD12times2} (top panel).
+The behaviour of this quantity illustrates that the lower (higher) $\mathcal{D}$ eigenstates have a higher (lower) average Shannon entropy and are thus more delocalized (localized) in Fock space irrespective of the value of $\alpha$.

-To understand whether a ladder of width $L_y$ satisfies ETH or demonstrates MBL for a fixed $\alpha$ in the thermodynamic limit of $L_x \gg 1$, one needs to compare the behavior of $p(\mathcal{D})$ at that $\alpha$ for different ladder dimensions.
+To understand whether a ladder of width $L_y$ satisfies ETH or demonstrates MBL for a fixed $\alpha$ in the thermodynamic limit of $L_x \gg 1$, one needs to compare the behavior of $p(\mathcal{D})$ at that $\alpha$ for different ladder dimensions and use finite-size scaling to decipher whether $p(\mathcal{D})$ develops a maximum at $\mathcal{D} \ll 1$ ($\mathcal{D} \sim 1/4$) as the system size is increased.
+Since $\mathcal{D}$ is an intensive estimator, $p(\mathcal{D})$ for different system sizes can be directly compared to each other.